Guide

 4. Review the rebuilt list before acting on it

 Use uncertain records for planning, but be careful with decisions that depend on exact timing.
-When health or pregnancy status matters, involve a veterinarian.
+When health or pregnancy status matters, involve a veterinarian and separate high-confidence entries from estimates.

 check_circle